 The following table shows the percentage chance of a U.S. state experiencing a hurricane or tropical storm during each month of the Atlantic hurricane season, from June to November 1.
 The data is based on the period from 1851 to 2015.

 |Mississippi||2 %||4 %||9 %||13 %||7 %||1 %|

 Solar panels can survive extreme winds, but debris gets in the way

-Because these solar pv panels are specifically designed to withstand the highest possible hurricane-strength winds.
+Because these solar PV panels are specifically designed to withstand the highest possible hurricane-strength winds.
 Also, they are raised so less debris affects the panels.
-Any ground-mounted solar pv panels or below-ground rooftop panels didn’t perform as well.
+Any ground-mounted solar PV panels or below-ground rooftop solar panels didn’t perform as well.

 Rain washes away dirt to benefit solar panels

 We’ve talked about wind speed, but what about water hitting solar panels at top speed?
-Solar panels are waterproof.
+Waterproof solar panel.
 They can withstand thunderstorms for many years.